Military build-up in Southeast Asia: Laos

 The military spending data of Laos was kept secret, but the amount is the second lowest in the region.
 The number is likely to increase when, threatened by Cambodia, it ordered new aircraft and tanks in 2017 and 2018.

 Malaysia

-The Malaysian Armed Force was experienced in counter-insurgency and jungle warfare from multi-decade long Communist insurgency.
+The Malaysian Armed Force was experienced in counter-insurgency and jungle warfare from the multi-decade long communist insurgency.
 Recognizing its vulnerabilities from its long coastlines and offshore oil and gas fields as well as regional situations, the country began military build-up program PERISTA in 1979.
 Analysts commented on its will to catch up with its neighbor on conventional capabilities.
 Apart from being halted in 1997 economic crisis and its aftermath, the modernization was continuous and show determination of develop all-round capabilities and counter Singaporean build-up.
 The result would be an armed force with enhanced maritime security and power projection capabilities.

 Malaysia allocated military budget according to its economy which fluctuated in the recent years.
 It remained focus on naval buildups, and it published a long-term plan for improving air force capabilities.